Frank-Pasqualini/Spotify-Regression-Analysis-Data-Scraper/README.md

 ### Prerequisites

-This project requires both the Spotipy and requests libraries, which can be installed as follows:
+This project requires the Spotipy, requests, matplotlib, numpy, statsmodels, and pandas libraries, which can be installed as follows:

 ```
-pip install spotipy requests
+pip install spotipy requests matplotlib numpy statsmodels pandas
 ```

 ## Getting Started